BentoBoxWorld/docs/docs/index.md

-[=5% "We are currently improving the documentation."]{: .candystripe .candystripe-animate}
+[=5% "We are currently improving the documentation."]

 # BentoBox